ozanonurtek/Forward-Dependent-Bureaucracy/README.md

 ##### You can download the latest stabil release of project to test it via using a simple GUI.
 ##### You can send me an email to ask your question, please feel free to contribute.
 - Ozan Onur Tek : *ozanonurtek@gmail.com*

+## Updates

+- In branch "optimized-version" you can find the latest optimized changes about project.
+- The order of the jobs in mConnection arraylist has been changed in JsopOp.java file.
+Thus in RepresentAsGraph.java no need to reverse the mResult list anymore.
+- Reversing a list is not a big deal but it was a redundant piece of code.